matthew-james-brewer/concertc/README.md

  - (C|Bb|Eb|F): type of instrument
  - {pitch offset}: start at 0, and tweak as needed for instrument
  - (treble|bass): type of clef

+To understand the file format, see the examples.

 ## examples